 Throughout the diagnosis and treatment process, there are different types of surgeries doctors perform to accomplish these goals.
 Depending on where you are in the diagnosis and treatment processes, you may undergo any of the following types of surgeries:

 Though it’s called a curative surgery, patients should know that doctors are careful never to use the word “cure”.
-There is always a risk of recurrence so there cannot be a cure for mesothelioma at this time.
-When doctors perform curative surgery, it’s because the mesothelioma is resectable, meaning fully removable.
+There is always a risk of recurrence, so there cannot be a cure for mesothelioma at this time.
+When doctors perform curative surgery, it’s because the mesothelioma is resectable, meaning it’s fully removable.

 Curative surgeries are usually appropriate for stage 1 and 2 mesothelioma patients, and some doctors are known for performing curative surgeries on stage 3 patients.

 Palliative surgeries are common for most mesothelioma patients unless you’ve been diagnosed at a very advanced stage and you’re not healthy enough to undergo even limited surgery.
 Palliative surgeries relieve painful symptoms by draining fluid or removing diseased tissues and tumors.
 Some palliative surgeries are minimally invasive and involve a small hollow needle being inserted into the chest or abdomen.